cdapio/cdap/cdap-docs/developer/source/getting-started/building-apps.rst

 Once the application is deployed:

 - You can go to the Application view by clicking on the Application's name.
-Now you can *Start* or *Stop* any of the Processes or Queries of the application; or
+Now you can *Start* or *Stop* any of the Processes or Queries associated with the application; or
 - From the example's project root run the App Manager script:

   - Linux: ``$./bin/app-manager.sh --action start``